ember-learn/cli-guides/CONTRIBUTING.md

 # Contributing

-We would love to have your help with writing the next version of the ember-cli guides!
+We would love to have your help with writing the next version of the Ember CLI guides!
 As a work-in-progress, semi-greenfield project, it has different guidelines than other documentation projects.
 Once the project reaches MVP, these guidelines will change.
 Our target for MVP is the end of 2018.

 ## Ways to contribute